courtois-neuromod/anat-processing/README.md

 if you set `use_b1cor=true` the whole process will be skipped for a `subject/session` missing `../fmap/...B1plusmap.nii.gz`.
 This ensures that all the derivatives are processed uniformly.

+## Run brain anatomical analysis pipeline

+@Basile

-## Run the diffusion MRI analysis pipeline
+## Run brain diffusion MRI analysis pipeline

 @Arnaud